package core:dynlib

 Loads a dynamic library from the filesystem.
 The paramater global_symbols makes the symbols in the loaded library available to resolve references in subsequently loaded libraries.

-The paramater global_symbols is only used for the platforms linux, darwin, freebsd and openbsd.
+The parameter global_symbols is only used for the platforms linux, darwin, freebsd and openbsd.
 On windows this paramater is ignored.

 Example: